inbo/tutorials/content/articles/statistics/index.md

     research presentation and communication within and across disciplines.

--   Lohr (2010): Sharon L. Lohr's SAMPLING: DESIGN AND ANALYSIS, 2ND EDITION, provides a modern introduction to the field of survey sampling intended for a wide audience of statistics students.
+-   Lohr (2010): Sharon L. Lohr’s SAMPLING: DESIGN AND ANALYSIS, 2ND EDITION, provides a modern introduction to the field of survey sampling intended for a wide audience of statistics students.
     Practical and authoritative, the book is listed as a standard